 But, we suggest following your dream and not the bargains.
 You’ve probably spent your lifetime planning budget trips.
 If there was ever a time to splurge, it’s on a bucket-list vacation.

 It’s best to start planning for a trip like this years in advance.
-Begin contributing to a vacation fund savings account on a weekly basis.
+Begin contributing each week or paycheck to a cash management account so you'll be prepared to cover your vacation expenses.
 You may be able to set up automatic deductions from your paycheck.
 You may also decide to forego a few luxuries throughout the year and earmark those savings toward your future dream trip.
 Do you really need that $3 Starbucks coffee every day?
 Skip that dose of caffeine and you’ll save more than $1,000 for that dream trip in just one year.
 For more ideas about how to save for any trip, see “How to Reach Your Financial Goals Faster.”

 Plan your trip with a pro